mikeobrien/FubuMVC.Swank/README.md

 }
 ```

 Comments can alternatively be specified in an embedded file.
-The embedded file name must be the same as the controller class, save the `.cs` extension.
-For example the comments filename for the resource above would be `UserController[.md|.html|.txt]`.
+The embedded filename must be the same as the controller class, save the `.cs` extension.
+For example the comments filename for the resource above would be `UserController.[md|html|txt]`.

 #### Endpoints